 We must understand that the result of our decisions is the foundation of our future.
-Take a turn to left in a specific moment, or take a turn to right, can make a huge difference.
-Generally, people hate to assume responsibility and instead taking firm decisions, they deluding the problem and consequently postpone taking the decision – which is a decision by itself and generally have unwanted consequences.
+Take a turn to the left in a specific moment, or take a turn to the right, can make a huge difference.
+People hate to assume responsibility and instead of taking firm decisions, they deluding the problem and consequently postpone taking the decision – which is a decision by itself and has unwanted consequences.

-The fourth and highest level is the World of Emanation, Atziluth, associated to the element Earth.
-Earth represents the materialization of all our physical, emotional and spiritual efforts.
+The fourth and highest level is the World of Emanation, Atziluth, associated with the element Earth.
+Earth represents the materialisation of all our physical, emotional and spiritual efforts.
 Without this final stage, all our previous efforts are meaningless – and in vain.

-Atziluth is associated to the alchemical stage called Rubedo.
+Atziluth is associated with the alchemical stage called Rubedo.

 Rubedo means “redness” and signifies alchemical success, the end of the great work.
-Rubedo is associated with Earth element and represents materialization, respectively ‘coming into being’.
+Rubedo is associated with Earth element and represents materialisation, respectively ‘coming into being’.

 10 – The solution.

-The 10th card represent the alchemical process called Solution/Dissolution.
+The 10th card represents the alchemical process called Solution/Dissolution.

-In practical terms, the tenth card represents the recommended solution to our question, a practical advice.
+The tenth card represents the recommended solution to our question; it is a practical advice.

 11 – How we should behave.

-The 11th card represent the alchemical process called Exaltation.
+The 11th card represents the alchemical process called Exaltation.

 An operation by which a substance is raised into a purer and more perfect nature.